TheDigitalSpell/thedigitalspell.github.io/_posts/2017-03-20-colorcast_design_evolution_4.md

 categories: [ COLORCAST, Cocos, Funcional Design ]
 image: assets/images/posts/colorcast_evolution_4.png
 ---
-We can see in this drawing the evolution of smart box until the definitive design.
-For us was essential that this element were clear and simple.
-The game state can be altered when the player interact with a smart box, depending on its outside/inside configuration.
-An enabled outside allows  the player send color in its direction and is represented with an external triangle.
-An enabled inside allows to the smart box receive color in its direction and is represented with a inner triangle with transparent background.As a final step we decided to improve the inside configuration with an additional little black triangle for increase the player’s perception.
+This screenshot shows the **Smart Box**'s development up to the final design.

+It was crucial to us that this component be uncomplicated and obvious.
+When a player interacts with a Smart Box, the configuration of its exterior and interior can change the game's status.
+* An enabled outside, denoted by an external triangle, lets the player send color in its direction.
+* An enabled interior, shown as an inner triangle with a translucent backdrop, enables the smart box to receive color in its direction.

+In order to better understand the player's response, we ultimately chose to add an extra little black triangle to the inside configuration.